joey101937/JEngine/README.md

 To make your game accept user keyboard/mouse input, create a class that extends InputHandler, then set an instance of that class to be the inputhandler for your game using **setInputHandler(InputHandler in)** in the Game class.
 Inside your inputHandler class you have acess to all mouse listener, mouse motion listener, and key listener methods as well as the **locationOfMouse(MouseEvent e)** method which provides the coordinate point of the mouse during the given mouse event *in terms of the game world*.

 # Scenes/Games
 To start a JEngine project, you must first have your base Game.
 Instances of the Game class are scenes and represent distinct gameworlds within.
 Created using **new Game(BufferedImage) background);**.
 To view it, you must also have a **Window** to put that game in.
 The window is the JFrame that holds the scene(s) and presents them to the user.
-Create using **new Window(Game myGame);** Game class should be created *before* the Window.
+Create using **Window.intitialize(Game)** Game class should be created *before* the Window.

 To make the Game start running, call the .start() method on your Game instance.